ra972/RubelAhmed.github.io/README.md

 #### Project Engineer (Data Modeling), University of Wollongong, Australia (June 2017- October 2022)

--Develop research model in both numerically and analytically.
+- Develop research model in both numerically and analytically.

--Algorithm design and mathematical formulation with statistical methodology to generate data using MATLAB, SQL, Python, and R.
+- Algorithm design and mathematical formulation with statistical methodology to generate data using MATLAB, SQL, Python, and R.

 - Collect data, identify anomalies, and clean.